Multicultural & Diversity Committee

 Duties: Design and implement strategy to finance OALR strategic initiatives.
 Suggest and implement fundraising and membership donation strategies.
 Design project budgets and monitor project spending.
 Provide strategy in the prioritization of fiscal initiatives.

-Lesbian, Gay, Bisexual, Transgender, Questioning (LGBTQ) Affinity Group
+Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual (LGBTQIA+) Affinity Group

 Spirituality Affinity Group